 Another idea: do one Madeira garden park per day in Funchal

 Another suggestion, especially when travelling with children or if you want to take things a bit slower, is to consider doing one park at the time especially if you like to do the toboggan ride.
-I did both parks and walked 10 km that day and nothing is flat in Madeira, so there is a lot of walking up and down.
-Children might enjoy the toboggan ride and you can go back to do the botanical gardens another day by just taking the bus from Funchal.
+I did both parks and walked 10 km that day.

-Last option: Botanical Gardens first & by cable car to Monte Palace Tropical Gardens (slide down by toboggan ride)
+Botanical Gardens first, by cable car to Monte Palace Tropical Gardens and slide by toboggan ride back to Funchal

 Tip for the bus stop at the cable car entrance at the Botanical Garden